Running a business can be an exciting adventure, but along the way, you are likely to face challenges that may leave you wondering where to turn next.

 To better understand your balance sheet there are two key ratios to consider:

-• Debt-to-equity ratioTotal liabilities divided by shareholder equity – This shows you how much money the business owner needs to cover debt obligations.
+- Debt-to-equity ratio – Total liabilities divided by shareholder equity – This shows how much of the company’s operations are funded by debt versus equity.

 There are many different approaches to improve your balance sheet and boost cash flow.
 Here are four common steps that all businesses should consider: